ajfAfg/dekun/README.md

 });
 ```

+## **⚠️ CAUTION ⚠️**

+I was given the information that the `toString` method can also be used to string a function definition (when I enter a function in the Node.js REPL, I get something like `[Function (anonymous)]`, which I assumed was the result of implicitly evaluating `toString` the function).
+In this use case, it is more convenient to perform snapshot testing on a string obtained by `toString` method and automatically formatted by an existing formatter.

 ## Motivation

 In some cases, such as wrapper functions, a function definition immediately shows that the function works as expected.
 In such cases, the function can be considered correct enough as long as it is ensured that **the function definition is not unintentionally modified**.
 As the concept of the testing pyramid suggests, testing should be done while considering cost-effectiveness, and I also believe that testing methods should be selected according to what we want to ensure.
 When the property to be ensured are simple, as in this case, I want to test more lightly than conventional testing methods such as sample-based testing.